-What if there was a way to save money on electricity in Singapore without switching your air conditioner off?
+What if there was a way to save money on electricity in Singapore without switching the air conditioner off?

-Aircon bills can get very costly in this humid weather, but boy is it tough to not have your air conditioning switched on.
-What if we tell you that you can lower your aircon bills without turning it off?
+Aircon bills can get very costly in Singapore’s hot and humid weather, but boy is it tough to get through the day (or night!) without your air conditioning switched on.
+Here’s a handy guide on how to save money by choosing the right air con.
+But what if we tell you that you can lower your aircon bills without turning the AC unit off?
 Yes, of course you can.

 If the sun is coming directly through the windows, your air conditioner will be working overtime to cool the house.
-A simple way to use less power is just to block the sources of sunlight–you can try drawing heavy curtains across windows–but sometimes you need the light.
-In those cases, try to diminish the light instead.
+A simple way to use less power is just to block the sources of sunlight–try drawing heavy curtains across windows–but sometimes you need the light.
+In those cases, try to minimise the sunlight instead.

 Thin drapes are one way to do this, as is the use of two sheets of newspaper (assuming you don’t mind that “under renovation” look).
 Some people go for a compromise, such as clustering large leafy plants near direct sources of sunlight–this diminishes the light while jazzing up the place a bit.

 If you want a permanent solution, you can also tint the windows.

 2. Back up your AC with a hand fan for first few minutes